-To complete the Veterans Heritage Learning Center, NH Veterans Cemetery Association has undertaken a $700,000 building campaign to complete both the building and exhibits that will be installed within the Learning Center.
-The Association hopes to complete this campaign by the Spring of 2019.
+To complete the Veterans Heritage Learning Center, NH Veterans Cemetery Association initiated a $700,000 building campaign to complete both the building and exhibits that will be installed within the Learning Center as they are developed and completed.

-The Learning Center was officially opened to the public on November 11, 2018 to coincide with the 100th Anniversary of Veterans Day.
-Individuals, families, businesses and foundations are encouraged to contribute to this campaign in a variety of ways, including cash contributions and gifts of marketable securities.
-We are always happy to discuss naming opportunities and special giving recognition with donors throughout the campaign.
-Pledges may be paid over a three –year period.
-Tributes and/or memorials are encouraged.
+The Learning Center was officially opened to the public on November 11, 2018, to coincide with the 100th Anniversary of Veterans Day.
+Individuals, families, businesses and foundations generously contributed to this campaign in a variety of ways allowing us to exceed our fundraising goals.

-ONLINE: Donations can be made online by clicking on "Donate" at the top right of the screen and entering the amount you wish to donate in the box on the right.
-Your credit card will be billed the amount you provide through a secure banking service and you will receive a confirmation of your donation via email.
+ONLINE: Donations can be made online by clicking on green "Donate" button at the top right of the screen, select "Heritage Ctr Donation" from the drop-down list and entering the amount you wish to donate in the box on the right.
+Your credit card will be billed the amount you provide through a secure banking service, and you will receive a confirmation of your donation via email.

-PAYPAL: If you have a Paypal account, you can now donate via Paypal.
-Click on the "Donate button" below to go to the donation page.
+PAYPAL: If you have a Paypal account, you can click on the Paypal logo to go to the donation page.

 BY CHECK: If you wish to mail a check, please make out the check to "NH Veterans Cemetery Association" and send it to:

-We thank you in advance for your consideration to donate or sponsor the Veterans Heritage Learning Center.
-By donating to this project, your contribution will assist in our goal of bringing a continuing awareness to our Military heritage and all our Veterans who have served with honor and distinction.
+We thank you in advance for your consideration to donate to the Veterans Heritage Learning Center.
+Your contribution will assist in our goal of bringing a continuing awareness to our rich Military heritage and sacrifice of our Veterans who have served with honor and distinction.